A Basildon Chronology|

 Craylands Senior Council School for Girls and its Boys' counterpart, amalgamate to become Craylands

 County Secondary School.
-Mr. Louis A. Gredley was the first Headmaster.
+Mr. Louis A. Gredley was appointed the first Headmaster.
 In 1968 the school merged with

 Fryerns Grammar & Technical to become Fryerns Comprehensive.